-Prerequisites: EN 50A and EN 52 or ESL 95 and ESL 99, and MA 82 or MA 91 and (BI 55 or BI 101 or BI 103 or CH 101)
+Prerequisites: EN 50A, EN 52, MA 82 or MA 91 and (BI 55 or BI 101 or BI 103 or CH 101)

 For allied health students.
 Covers the basic principles of cell chemistry and microbiology with respect to human physiology.
 Includes cell physiology, growth and metabolism of microorganisms, import groups of pathogenic microorganisms, antimicrobial agents, immunology and introductory biochemistry.